mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/edge-lb-architecture-deep-dive/index.md

 ## Load balancing manager (lbmgr)

-The load balancing manager (`lbmgr`) in Edge-LB pool instances is a non-distributed process that runs along with the HAProxy load balancer. `lbmgr` takes the appropriate action for the pool when it receives requests from the API server.
+The load balancing manager (`lbmgr`) in Edge-LB pool instances is a non-distributed process that runs along with the HAProxy load balancer on an agent. `lbmgr` takes the appropriate action for the pool when it receives requests from the API server.

-The `lbmgr` component monitors the HAProxy instances for the Edge-LB pool and restarts HAProxy in the same container, when needed.
-For example, if an HAProxy instance goes down because an agent is disconnected, the `lbmgr` process creates a new HAProxy instance to replace it on another available agent.
+The `lbmgr` component monitors the HAProxy instances for the Edge-LB pool and restarts HAProxy in a single container, when needed.
+If an HAProxy instance goes down because an agent is disconnected, the SDK scheduler restarts the HAProxy instance on another available agent.

 The `lbmgr` component also validates new load balancer configuration settings and reloads HAProxy load balancer instances, when necessary.
 For example, the `lbmgr` component manages the timeout interval for reloading the HAProxy instance.